janaagaard75/janaagaard75.github.io/_posts/2019-05-01-part-4-continuous-delivery.md

 ---
 layout: post
 title: "Part 4: Continuous Delivery"
-published: false
+published: true
 ---

 Fourth part in the series.
 In this part the continuous integration pipeline is upgraded to a continuous delivery pipeline, where code pushed to GitHub is automatically deployed to a branch environment on Azure.

+Until now the code has only been running locally.
+Instead of creating the resources manually on the Azure portal website we will be using *infrastructure as code* fully automating the process, so that all changes to the source code pushed to GitHub are instantly deployed to Azure.

 ## Prerequisites

 - An account on Azure.
-You can create one for free.
+You can create one for free on [portal.azure.com](https://portal.azure.com/).
-- Some knowledge of Azure.
+- TODO: Some knowledge of Azure?

 ## Branch Environments

-Until now the code has only been running locally.
-Instead of creating the resources manually on the Azure portal website we will be using *infrastructure as code* fully automating the process, so that all changes to the source code pushed to GitHub are instantly deployed to Azure.

 Each branch will have an associated environment on Azure.
+New environments are automatically spawned when new branches are created, and the code is automatically published whenever it is pushed to GitHub.

+The production environment is simply the one associated with the master branch.
+It is not special in any regards.
+Well, except one thing: The name of the endpoint includes the word `production` instead of a hash.

+TODO: Make the master branch special, so that endpoint doesn't have a strange URL.

+TODO: What is required if branch names are used for endpoint names?
+Verify that the branch name can be used as a URL.
+Verify that it doesn't already exist.
+Can't avoid invalid branch names, bur can fail the tests when they do

 With such a setup there is are no development, test or staging environments.
 There is a single production environment and a lot of branch environments.
 The branch environments function as development, test or whatever is required before a branch can be merged into production.

 Example: